kwikl3arn/django-TwoFactorAuthentication/README.md

 clone the directory and installed below packages and run it.

 How it's works:
-The projects is works well with new version django 2.2.5 version and python 3.7, postgresql. please follow below steps to integrate two factor authentication in django based application.
+The projects is works well with new version django 2.2.5 + version and python 3.7+ , please follow below steps to integrate two factor authentication in django based application.
 To achieve this we are using

 Basic config
 ```